grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 * Max. grain length : the maximum length a grain instance can be (normalized sample length, fractional between 0 and 1)
 * Spread : spread amount

-All granular synthesis parameters excluding density and envelope type can be changed in real-time without crackles.
+All granular synthesis parameters excluding density and envelope type can be changed in real-time without crackles. (may be seen as a limitation but the grains density / envelope type can still be tuned using multiple instruments or using an oscillator very close to the frequency you want to play grains)

+For stretching sounds and syncopated sounds generally you may want to stay with very close min/max grain length such as `0.01001` for min and `0.01` for max and very low or zero spread.

+For very short sounds an appropriate envelope must be chosen like `nutall`.

 #### Sampler